 The Civil Service College has put together some of their top tips, to bring out the motivation in you, for working at home.

 CREATE YOUR ZONE

-Organisation helps with reducing stress and improves wellbeing, whether you’re at office or at home.
+Getting organised helps with reducing stress and improves wellbeing, whether you’re at the office or at home.
 It gives you a sense of clarity, a personal systematic approach and a relaxing environment.
 When you are trying to find your misplaced important notes (that are hiding under your laundry), this could end up being quite manic or just frustrating.

 BE AN EARLY BIRD

 You will probably read this top tip or advice in every article on wellbeing and motivation– the simple message is to wake up early!
 You are more likely to be proactive.
 Start your motivational day with the motivation to wake up.